nafoarmories/nafoarmories.github.io/docs/donate.markdown

 image: assets/images/pride_100x100.png
 ---

-# How to Donate
+# Donate

-There are a few ways you can help us financially:
+There are a few ways you can help us financially

 <script>
     function copyToClipboard(text) {